epalumbo/go-diff/README.md

 * GoMock 1.6.0
     * Install GoMock: `go install github.com/golang/mock/mockgen@v1.6.0`

 * Optional: Docker.
-There is a multi-stage build and a docker-compose file available, no need to install any of the previously mentioned dependencies when no development work is required.
+There is a multi-stage build available, no need to install any of the previously mentioned dependencies when no development work is required.

 # Build
 Binary can be quickly built locally as follows: